-The NSW Aboriginal Land Rights Act 1983 (as amended) states a person wishing to join a Local NSW Aboriginal Land Council must:
+The NSW Aboriginal Land Rights Act 1983 (as amended) states that to be a member of a Local Aboriginal Land Council you must be an Aboriginal person and that a person wishing to join a Local NSW Aboriginal Land Council must:

 - present documentation identifying their family’s Aboriginal descent.

 - be accepted by their local Aboriginal community as a person of Aboriginal descent.

 A person is qualified for membership if: